 - Versatile and not too precious – perfect for daily wear.

 - Not too hard to look after.
 Even though sterling silver requires some polishing and maintenance to keep it looking great, it’s cheap and easy to do this at home.
 Some other metals will need to be taken to a jeweler for upkeep.

 - Even though it’s an alloy, it’s still quite soft.
-Therefore, it’s not great for using with very precious gemstones, such as diamonds.

 This lightweight metal is both affordable, high quality, and lightweight, which is why it’s one of the best metals for jewelry such as nose studs and belly bars.
 It’s also durable, so it’s perfect for items you plan to wear often or never take off, such as wedding bands.